-SO6: Leadership and partnership To strengthen the engagement of public and private stakeholders in the development, promotion and management of tourism in the Cairngorms and provide coordination and leadership
+SO6: Leadership and partnership

+To strengthen the engagement of public and private stakeholders in the development, promotion and management of tourism in the Cairngorms and provide coordination and leadership

 There are many stakeholders with an interest in tourism in the Cairngorms who can benefit from it and contribute to its success.
 The forthcoming period will see significant public sector cuts and pressure on funding.
-It is increasingly important to focus resources and avoid duplication.
-Private sector operators may need to play a greater role in supporting their destinations.
+It is increasingly important to focus resources and avoid duplication; clarity of approach towards supporting the Cairngorms as a destination in its own right is essential.
+Private sector operators may need to play a greater role in supporting this work and their local destinations.

-Much will depend on an effective relationship between the CNPA and the CBP, but it is very important that representatives of local areas, different business sectors, landowners, conservation interests and local communities have a strong say and work together with them.
-Local communities in particular can play a strong role in relating their areas to visitors.
+Much will depend on an effective relationship between the CNPA and the CBP, but it is very important that representatives of local areas, different business sectors, land managers, conservation interests and local communities have a strong say and work together with them.
+Local authorities must remain engaged as a number of their functions affect the visitor experience, visitor management and enterprise development.
+Local communities can play a strong role in relating their areas to visitors.